chipturner/pxhist/README.md

-pxh's job is to be a reliable and unobtrusive the persistence and search engine for tracking one of the most valuable knowledge vaults you have -- your shell histories.  pxh can import your existing history files to give you a head start and provides consistent, on-demand synchronizing across computers.
+pxh's job is to be a reliable and unobtrusive the persistence and search engine for tracking one of the most valuable knowledge vaults you have -- your shell histories.  _pxh_ can import your existing history files to give you a head start and provides consistent, on-demand synchronizing across computers.

 Key features:
-- pxh is _fast and ubobtrusive_; once installed, you should never notice it except when you want to conduct a search.
+- _pxh_ is _fast and unobtrusive_; once installed, you should never notice
+  it except when you want to conduct a search.
-- pxh tags history commands with _additional context_ such as the directory, host, and user which lets you store **all** of your history, not just your primary computer's.
+- _pxh_ tags history commands with _additional context_ such as the
+directory, host, and user which lets you store **all** of your history, not just your primary computer's.
 It also tracks exit codes and durations.
-- pxh _supports flexible_ searching to quickly surface relevant and useful entries such as all commands run in a specific directory or commands issued in a given shell session.
+- _pxh_ _supports flexible_ searching to quickly surface relevant and
+useful entries such as all commands run in a specific directory or commands issued in a given shell session.
-- pxh provides _easy, on-demand synchronization_ across computers to
+- _pxh_ provides _easy, on-demand synchronization_ across computers to
 allow for an "eventually consistent" global view of your interactive shell history.